Love Me Forever (Pinkshift album): Critical reception

 Greer of New Noise Magazine called Love Me Forever "a beautifully complex record that shows off the seemingly limitless talent" of Pinkshift's members.
 Ruskell of Kerrang! said the album's "sharp, skilful[sic] and bristling with infectious energy" and considered it a promising debut album.
 Emma Wilkes of Stereoboard similarly wrote how the album was one of the best rock debuts of 2022, placing particular praise on Kumar's vocals and the record's "genuine trendless individuality".
-Mia Hughes of NME remarked that Pinkshift's "sonics are [shown to be] wider-ranging and more exciting than ever" on the album; Alessandro DeCaro of Alternative Press felt its stylistic range and the band's "unique arrangement skills" broadened its appeal.
+Spencer Hughes of NME remarked that Pinkshift's "sonics are [shown to be] wider-ranging and more exciting than ever" on the album; Alessandro DeCaro of Alternative Press felt its stylistic range and the band's "unique arrangement skills" broadened its appeal.
 Under the Radar reviewer Caleb Campbell highlighted the performances of its members and the album's balance between "searing energy and visceral vulnerability".
 Jones of Consequence praised the album's production and themes, calling it a "useful companion for the world's downfall".
-BrooklynVegans Andrew Sacher remarked that Pinkshift had "a knack for writing pop music that you can rock the fuck out to", and, courtesy of Yip's production, sounded both heavier and catchier" on the album compared to Saccharine.
+BrooklynVegans Andrew Sacher remarked that Pinkshift had "a knack for writing pop music that you can rock the fuck out to", and, courtesy of Yip's production, "sound[ed] both heavier and catchier" on the album compared to Saccharine.
 Jenny Josefine Schulz of Ox-Fanzine thought the album's vocals lacked depth but made up for this with "truly atmospheric, catchy instrumentals".

 Love Me Forever was listed as one of the best albums of 2022 by Alternative Press and Kerrang!, whilst BrooklynVegan and Paste ranked it as one of the years' best punk albums and Loudwire listed it as one of the year's best rock and metal debut albums.
 The members of Magnolia Park also listed as one of their favourite albums of the year.
 "Nothing (In My Head)" was also included in Vultures list of the best songs of 2022.